krozis/42_Printf/work_in_progress/README.md

 - x & X : OK
 - p : PENDING

+- Mise a la norme (ft_tools, header) : TO DO
+- Makefile : to do

 ## MAINTENANT QU'ON A LE FID, ON DOIT L'ECRIRE SELON LE TYPE DE CONV et SELON LES FLAGS.